 Our Interdisciplinary Team

-The interdisciplinary team at CPAS includes a psychiatrist, psychologist, neuropsychologist, psychosomatic physician, internist, social worker, rehabilitation specialist, certified addictions counselor, nurses and other specialists.
+at CPAS includes a psychiatrist, psychologist, neuropsychologist, psychosomatic physician, internist, social worker, rehabilitation specialist, certified addictions counselor, nurses and other specialists.
 They bring extensive expertise to each patient’s care.
 The psychiatrist, psychologist and social worker work full time on the unit, making them more accessible.